esper-io/dev-docs/docs/home/emulator.md

 Virtual devices are powerful when you want to test features and rapidly deploy new things without worrying about breaking your hardware device.
 For a little bargain on the performance front you get a very capable and streamlined medium that can hugely boost your workflow.

 Esper developer platform provides you a customized Emulator images based on x86 platform that allows you to get on board on the esper platform with zero touch.
-You can register your emulator serial number or IMEI number on to the tempate of your choice to which you want to onboard your device and re-start the simulator.
+You can register your emulator serial number or IMEI number on to the template of your choice to which you want to onboard your device and re-start the simulator.
 On boot emulator device will get enrolled to your platform automatically and you can start accessing and take actions using the esper cloud dashboard.

 ## Pre-requisites